peterzimon/docs-api/handlebars-themes/helpers/utility/labs.md

 ---
 title: "@labs"
-tags:
+keywords:
     - api
     - handlebars
     - themes
     - helpers
 ---

 The `@labs` variable provides access to [global data](/docs/handlebars#section-global-data) properties, which are available anywhere in your theme.

 For each feature listed with a checkbox in the `settings/labs/` section of a blog, the `@labs` global will provide a boolean flag which tells the theme developer whether or not the feature is enabled.